The IPU believes that there is huge potential to further develop the positive role that Post Offices play in our communities.

 The Social Protection contract and the transactions it generates are fundamental to the business model of the Post Office, accounting for more than 30% of all business.
 Postmasters are opposed to this business being handed over to the private commercial banks.
 Consumers should have a freedom to choose, but the Post Office should be promoted and supported, by the State, as the provider of choice.

-There are benefits to cash collection that should be taken into account:
+There are many benefits to cash collection such as:

 - It assists significantly in minimising welfare fraud